What Should Vaginal Opening Look Like? | Clear, Real, Facts

 • Semi-lunar: Half-moon shaped flap.

-The hymen naturally stretches or tears through various activities such as sports, tampon use, or intercourse.
-Its presence does not define virginity nor health status but influences early visual appearance of the vaginal opening.
+The hymen can naturally stretch or tear through various activities such as sports, tampon use, medical exams, or intercourse.
+Its appearance does not reliably prove virginity, sexual history, or overall health status, but it can influence the early visual appearance of the vaginal opening for some people.

 Common Misconceptions About Vaginal Opening Appearance